rgupta96/project-summaries/README.md

 - Implemented Hidden Markov Models, assuming Gaussian distributions, to analyze past financial stock return for selected tech stocks
 - Used Python, NumPy and an HMM tool-kit

+## tstdatascience
+Not my own private repository
+- This repository was for my CSCI401 (Computer Science Capstone Project) team's code
+- Completed a data analytics project as my capstone project for Chris Mattmann, the CTIO of NASA JPL
+- Helped code analytics tools in Python, using Pandas, Top2Vec, spaCy, and Tika, in addition to heavy Excel work

 ## vlnce-finetune
 Not my own private repository
 - Repository belongs to my research advisor